Braintree station (MBTA): Garage repairs

-The garage is being fully renovated from May 2018 through 2021 at a cost of $29 million; the station and garage were originally planned to remain open during the whole project.
+The garage was fully renovated from May 2018 through 2021 at a cost of $29 million; the station and garage were originally planned to remain open during the whole project.
 The work includes a canopy over the ramp to the commuter rail platform, and a canopy to replace the former footbridge.
 400 garage spaces closed on February 10, 2020, to allow the project to be completed by June 2021 rather than December 2021.
 The garage was closed from October 5, 2020, to April 20, 2021, when part of the garage reopened.